jeswr/queryable-credentials/README.md

  - The riskzero folks

 ## Proposed research plan

- - A new hashing algorithm for
+Based on the above, it seems to me that the most sensible way forward is to in parallel work on the following three streams of work:
+  - Work on improved hashing algorithms that would begin to allow e.g. range proofs when added to the existing [BBS](https://www.w3.org/TR/vc-di-bbs/#test-vectors) VC spec.
+  - Reach out to the authors of [Lean ZKP](https://eprint.iacr.org/2024/267.pdf) to understand the feasibility of implementing a solution on top of their work.
+  - Experiment with implementing some basic SPARQL opertions on top of [riskzero](https://risczero.com) to get a sense of how easy it is to build any kind of ZKP query evalutation on top of that systen - and what plumbing needs to be done to create the type of APIs that we want.

 ## Questions I have
  - Which of the above approaches is best in terms of:
    - Path to adoption by existing credential issuers
-   - Path to adoption in data decentralisation projects such as Solid, [AcitivtyPods](https://activitypods.org) and NextGraph.
+   - Path to adoption in  decentralisation projects such as Solid, [ActivtyPods](https://activitypods.org) and NextGraph.
+   - Design that will allow Web Agents to operate over trusted data in a privacy preserving manner?
+   - Operating best with the Web architecture and REST design principles